-In 1942, Dr Barnes Wallis (Michael Redgrave) was possessed with a seemingly absurd idea – the creation of a revolutionary bouncing bomb to destroy the Ruhr dams and paralyse Germany’s heartland.
+In 1942, aeronautical engineer Dr Barnes Wallis (Michael Redgrave) is possessed with a seemingly absurd idea – the creation of a revolutionary “bouncing” bomb, capable of dodging torpedo nets by skimming over the water’s surface to destroy the Ruhr dams and paralyse Germany’s heartland.

-This film describes the development of the bouncing bomb, showing Barnes Wallis shooting marbles across a bathtub of water as the idea begins to form, through to devising a particularly simple bombsight and altimeter that had to be developed.
+The film describes the development of the bomb – showing Wallis shooting marbles across a bathtub of water as the idea begins to form – through to devising a particularly simple bombsight and an altimeter that had to be developed.

 Dr Barnes Wallis